dominickrei/crossway_diffusion/README.md

 (Optional) To manually control the image rendering device  through the environment variable `EGL_DEVICE_ID`, replace the original `robomimic/envs/env_robosuite.py` in `robomimic` with [this modified file](patch/env_robosuite.py).

-## Download Training Data
+## Download Datasets
 Please follow the guide at [this link](https://github.com/columbia-ai-robotics/diffusion_policy/blob/main/README.md) to download the simulated datasets.

 Our real-world datasets are available at this [Google Drive Link](https://drive.google.com/drive/folders/1VWzLZ38fuOVJpbp3gnQSb0ucAEl7ALt1?usp=sharing).
 The dataset files have a similar structure as [robomimic](https://robomimic.github.io/docs/datasets/overview.html).
 Please check [dataset_readme.md](dataset_readme.md) to train on our and your own datasets.

-## Start Training
+## Training
-To train the model on simulated datasets with a specific random seed:
+To train a model on simulated datasets with a specific random seed:

 `EGL_DEVICE_ID=0 python train.py --config-dir=config/${task}/ --config-name=type[a-c].yaml training.seed=4[2-4]`